 Who is eligible?

-Eligible individuals are those who are faculty at a Tufts CTSI partner or collaborator organization, are an instructor or Assistant Professor within the first 5 years of their appointment, have a proportion of effort dedicated to protected research, have a funded K grant or equivalent career development award, or plan to submit a K grant or equivalent career development award within the following year.
+Eligible individuals are those who are faculty at a Tufts CTSI partner or collaborator organization, are an instructor or Assistant Professor within the first 5 years of their appointment, have a proportion of effort dedicated to protected research, have a funded K grant or equivalent career development award, or plan to submit a K grant or equivalent career development award within the following two years.

 Faculty who meet these criteria but are not actively planning to submit a K grant can apply for participation in the large group seminars.
+Others may inquire as to their eligibility at the email address below.

 Selected junior faculty will commit to one year of participation.